-- A for profit corporation existing under the laws of this state or any other state; - O Any of the following organizations existing under the laws of this state, the United States, or any other state: - i.
-A business trust or association; - ii.
-A real estate investment trust; - iii.
-A common law trust; - iv.
-An unincorporated business or for profit organization, including a general or limited partnership; - v.
-A limited liability company. - ➤ Per Ohio Rev. Code §135.35(A)(9), up to fifteen per cent of the county's total average portfolio in notes issued by corporations incorporated under U.S. law and that operate within the United States, or by depository institutions doing business under U.S. authority or any state's authority, and that operate within the United States, provided both of the following apply: - o The notes are rated in one of the two highest categories by at least two nationally recognized standard rating services at the time of purchase; - o The notes mature not later than two years after purchase. - ➤ Per Ohio Rev. Code §135.35(A)(1110) up to 1% of its portfolio in the debt of foreign nations, if: - o Rated at the time of purchase in the three highest categories by two nationally recognized standard rating services - o The U.S. government recognizes it diplomatically.
-27 - o All interest and principal shall be denominated and payable in United States funds. - o The foreign government guarantees the debt. - Investments must mature within 5 years from the date of settlement unless the investment matches a specific obligation or debt, and the investment advisory committee specifically approves it.
+- ➤ Per Ohio Rev. Code §135.35(A)(9), up to fifteen per cent of the county's total average portfolio in notes issued by corporations incorporated under U.S. law and that operate within the United States, or by depository institutions doing business under U.S. authority or any state's authority, and that operate within the United States, provided both of the following apply: - o The notes are rated in one of the two highest categories by at least two nationally recognized standard rating services at the time of purchase; - o The notes mature not later than two years after purchase. - ▶ Per Ohio Rev. Code §135.35(A)(10) up to 1% of its portfolio in the debt of foreign nations, if: - o Rated at the time of purchase in the three highest categories by two nationally recognized standard rating services - o The U.S. government recognizes it diplomatically. - o All interest and principal shall be denominated and payable in United States funds. - o The foreign government guarantees the debt. - o Investments must mature within 5 years from the date of settlement.